samedicorp/modula/README.md

 When the script is finally packed up for distribution, only the code for the modules that were used is actually included.

+## Core

+The core is the glue that holds everything else together.
+It:

+- loads and registers modules
+- handles all events from DU, and sends them out to any module that has registered an interest
+- detects all elements connected to the construct, in a way that makes it easy for a module to access the ones it needs.
+- tracks the state of the keyboard and sends actions to modules in a clean way
+- provides various utility scripts

+With the exception of `unit.onStart`, all of the event handlers that are actually registered in DU are just stubs which call on to the core (the `unit.onStart` handler is a little more complex, as it is the one that sets up the core).

 ## Example

 For an example script, see [this project](https://github.com/samedicorp/modula-test).